Phosmachina/FluentKV/README.md

   addressWrp := Insert(db, NewAddress("", ""))
   Link(addressWrp, true, personWrapped)
-  // We can do this instead of:
+  // We can similarly do this:
   // addressWrp := LinkNew(NewAddress("", ""), true, personWrapped)

   AllFromLink[Person, Address](personWrapped) // Result is an array with only addressWrp.